Frequently Asked Questions

 Yes.
-I-Corps is considered so valuable that any discipline may take advantage of the program but only STEM related projects are eligible for Phase II funding.
+I-Corps is considered valuable for any discipline, but only STEM related projects are eligible for NSF funding.

 The technology I am interested in was not funded by the National Science Foundation, can I still participate?

-Yes, even if the technology you are interested in is not funded by the NSF, you can still participate.
+Yes, even if your idea wasn’t the result of NSF funded research, you can still participate.

 How many customer interviews will be required?

-Is there team funding associated with the program?
+Is there NSF funding associated with the program?